Running NuoDB in Docker - Part II: Scale-Out, Continuous Availability, and Visual Monitoring

 - A visual monitoring tool.
 For monitoring, we’ll use our own NuoDB Insights.

 - A SQL workload generator.
 For a SQL workload generator, we’ll use YCSB, the Yahoo Cloud Serving Benchmark tool.

 Step 1: Install NuoDB Insights

-The use of NuoDB Insights is optional, but highly recommended.
+The use of NuoDB Insights is optional, but is highly recommended.
 The tool will collect time series performance metric data and send it to the NuoDB Insights portal running in the AWS public cloud.
-The data collected will be maintained privately and is only accessible by using your unique Subscriber ID, which will be provided to you during the install process.
-To opt in and install NuoDB Insights, run the following commands:
+The data collected will be maintained privately and is only accessible by using your unique Subscriber ID, which will be provided to you during the installation process.
+To Opt-in and install NuoDB Insights, run the following commands:

 Note: The output display will include your personal and private link (with Subscriber ID) to your database performance monitoring data.
 For example, the output display after starting Insights will look like this: